-Part of the “What does a 1.5 degree portfolio look like?” blog and webinar series
+This article is part of our 'What does a 1.5 degree portfolio look like?'
+ESG investment blog and webinar series

 Trustees are expected to demonstrate good governance too.
 Crucially, this no longer simply involves knowing how much return was generated, and how much risk was needed to achieve it.
 Good governance – as supported by the Pension Regulator’s (‘TPR’) guidance – requires trustees to understand what caused the returns.
 It implores trustees to try to positively influence and improve the sustainability of their investee companies through engagement with their investment managers.

-To introduce greater rigour into this process, TPR now requires trustees to disclose their policies on ESG and climate risk and how they incentivise asset managers across their investment portfolio in their Statement of Investment Principles which has to be published online from 1 October (and earlier for some schemes).
+To introduce greater rigour into this process, TPR now requires trustees to disclose their policies on Enviromental, Social and Governance (ESG) and climate risk and how they incentivise asset managers across their investment portfolio in their Statement of Investment Principles for responsible investment which has to be published online from 1 October (and earlier for some schemes).
 Trustees are required to publish how they are following those policies in their annual report and accounts via an Implementation Statement, which comes into force later this year.

 This additional reporting, and therefore the measurement necessary for it, has taken on increasing importance.
 But what does it mean?
 In this blog we focus on helping you to understand what climate data you may see, from what sources, and what you should do with it.

 Recent draft guidance from the Pensions Climate Risk Industry Group recommends schemes “should request data from their asset managers on carbon footprinting, engagement and exposure to carbon-related assets.
 They should analyse that data, and use it to inform decision-making, as well as aggregating the data to an asset class-, fund- or portfolio-level and report it.”